When you are new to investing, it’s easy to be intimidated by having to commit actual money into investments.

-Regular Shares Savings (RSS) plans, also known as monthly investment plans, is one way to get started on investing into stocks on the Singapore Exchange (SGX).
+Regular Shares Savings (RSS) plans, also known as monthly investment plans, are one way to get started on investing into stocks on the Singapore Exchange (SGX).
 You can start from as little as $100 a month.

 Getting started is easy.
-You just need to open a RSS plan with one of the four brokerage firms/banks in Singapore that offer it.
+You just need to open an RSS plan with one of the four brokerage firms/banks in Singapore that offer it.